The Law Offices of Frank R. Cruz Announces the Filing of a Securities Class Action on Behalf of First American Financial Corporation (FAF) Investors

-[url="]The+Law+Offices+of+Frank+R.+Cruz[/url] announces that a class action lawsuit has been filed on behalf of persons and entities that purchased or otherwise acquired First American Financial Corporation (“First American Financial” or the “Company”) (NYSE: [url="]FAF[/url]) securities between February 17, 2017 and October 22, 2020, inclusive (the “Class Period”).
+LOS ANGELES, Nov.
+2, 2020 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that a class action lawsuit has been filed on behalf of persons and entities that purchased or otherwise acquired First American Financial Corporation ("First American Financial" or the "Company") (NYSE: FAF) securities between February 17, 2017 and October 22, 2020, inclusive (the "Class Period").
 First American Financial investors have until December 24, 2020 to file a lead plaintiff motion.

 On May 24, 2019, KrebsOnSecurity reported that First American Financial's website "leaked hundreds of millions of documents related to mortgage deals going back to 2003."
 The records included bank account numbers and statements, mortgage and tax records, Social Security numbers, wire transaction receipts, and driver's license images—all of which "were available without authentication to anyone with a Web browser."
 Approximately 885 million records were exposed.